molleraj/MetaCRAST/README.md

 # Introduction
 `MetaCRAST` (Metagenomic CRISPR Reference-Aided Search Tool) is a tool to detect CRISPR arrays in raw, unassembled metagenomes.
 Unlike other tools, it uses expected CRISPR direct repeat (DR) sequences from assembled contigs or bacterial genomes to guide metagenomic CRISPR detection.
 It uses a fast implementation of the Wu-Manber multipattern search algorithm to rapidly select reads that contain an expected DR sequence.
 It then proceeds through reads identified in the previous step to find DR sequences within acceptable distances of each other (i.e., with acceptable length spacers between them).
 Spacers between these DRs are then extracted and clustered into a non-redundant set with CD-HIT.

-`MetaCRAST` is also parallelizable thanks to the application of Many Core Engine (MCE) and fasta-splitter.pl.
+`MetaCRAST` is also parallelizable thanks to the application of Many Core Engine (MCE) and fasta/q-splitter.pl.
 Metagenome inputs can be split up for parallel CRISPR detection in multi-core systems (see use of -n option).

 # Installation

-Dependencies: `fasta-splitter.pl`, `cd-hit`, `perl` (of course!)
+Dependencies: `fasta-splitter.pl`, `fastq-splitter.pl`, `cd-hit`, `perl` (of course!)

 CD-HIT can be installed by entering `sudo apt-get install cd-hit`.
 It can also be obtained here: https://github.com/weizhongli/cdhit.

-`fasta-splitter.pl` is included in the repository.
-It can also be obtained here: http://kirill-kryukov.com/study/tools/fasta-splitter/.
+`fasta-splitter.pl` and `fastq-splitter.pl` is included in the repository.
+They can also be obtained here (http://kirill-kryukov.com/study/tools/fasta-splitter/) and here (http://kirill-kryukov.com/study/tools/fastq-splitter/), respectively.
-`fasta-splitter.pl` depends on File::Util, File::Path, File::Basename, and Getopt::Long.
+`fasta-splitter.pl` and `fastq-splitter.pl` depend on File::Util, File::Path, File::Basename, and Getopt::Long.
 Make sure to install these using CPAN (these will be installed by default using `local_install.sh`).

 Dependencies (CPAN): Text::Levenshtein::XS, String::Approx, Getopt::Std, Bio::SeqIO, Bio::Perl, MCE, and MCE::Loop